NickBok/Baseball/Hitting/README.md

 ## **Overview**

 Using [Pybaseball Data](https://github.com/jldbc/pybaseball) from the 2022 MLB Season, I predict how far a batted ball will travel.
-I hope to provide value to the baseball community by combining my interests of the effects of baseball and weather.
+I hope to provide value to the baseball community by combining my interests of hitting and weather.

 ## **Table of Context**